Andlpde150032/PythonMediaDownloader/README.md

 # All-in-One Media Downloader
 <img width="648" height="675" alt="Screenshot_17" src="https://github.com/user-attachments/assets/7d39bd0d-3fa4-484a-ab22-1b9109a516da" />

-A Python-based GUI application for downloading audio (MP3) and video (MP4) files from various online sources using yt-dlp.
+A Python-based GUI application for downloading audio and video files from various online sources using yt-dlp.

 ## Features

+- **Batch Download & Queue Management**: Add multiple links, manage a download queue, and process all at once
+- **In-Place Editing**: Click on the queue to edit type (audio/video), format, or trim times for any job, even after adding
+- **Live Per-Job Status**: See real-time status for each item (Pending, Downloading %, Processing, Complete, Error)
-- **User-friendly GUI**: Clean and modern interface built with tkinter
+- **User-friendly, Resizable GUI**: Modern, resizable interface with queue and status panels
 - **Multiple Format Support**: Download audio as MP3, WAV, or M4A; video as MP4, MKV, or WEBM
-- **Trimming**: Optionally trim downloads by specifying start and end times (HH:MM:SS)
+- **Trimming**: Optionally trim each download by specifying start and end times (HH:MM:SS)
+- **Queue Controls**: Remove selected, clear all, and reorder downloads
 - **Remembers Last Directory**: Automatically loads your last used download folder
 - **Progress Tracking**: Real-time download progress with status console
 - **Custom Save Location**: Choose where to save your downloaded files